geopython/pygeoapi/docs/source/data-publishing/ogcapi-coverages.rst

 .. note::
    When referencing `NetCDF`_ or `Zarr`_ data stored in an S3 bucket, be sure to provide the full S3 URL.
-Any parameters required to open the dataset using fsspec can be added to the config file under `storage_options`.
+Any parameters required to open the dataset using fsspec can be added to the config file under `options` and `s3`.

 Data access examples
 --------------------